Forbu/my-awesome-papers-list/README.md

 ### Transformer architecure

+- MLM-U algorithm : better than next token prediction : The Factorization Curse: Which Tokens You Predict Underlie the Reversal Curse and More https://arxiv.org/pdf/2406.05183

 - Transformers Can Navigate Mazes With Multi-Step Prediction : https://arxiv.org/pdf/2412.05117 an interesting takes on transformer next token prediction vs masked prediction (multi step prediction enable planning not so for next token prediction)